 A spokesperson for thinkmoney commented: "With many people living on tight budgets, paying by cash - and seeing exactly how much is spent - can give banking customers more control over their money.

 "You could also think about other ways of giving your budgeting skills a bit more help.
-The thinkmoney Personal Account, for example, comes with a Money Manager service, which means your money is divided into two separate accounts every month: one for your bills, and one for your 'spending money'.
+The basic bank account, for example, comes with a Money Manager service, which means your money is divided into two separate accounts every month: one for your bills, and one for your 'spending money'.
 As a result, you shouldn't ever accidentally spend the money you need for essentials."